-Learning Area Learning Outcomes - By the end of the course successful delegates will be able to Product types List and explain the ASISA categories/classifications e.g. domestic fixed income.
+La auraina a Aura a Learning Outcomes - By the end of the course successful delegates will be able Learning Area to List and explain the ASISA categories/classifications e.g. domestic fixed income.
 Explore Unit Trusts, as investment vehicles underlying other product layers, e.g. within retirement annuities, preservation funds or in endowments.
-Contrast packaged products e.g. fund of funds, tracker funds, multi manager unit trusts and explore the market appetite for these products.
+Product types Contrast packaged products e.g. fund of funds, tracker funds, multi manager rrodocriypes unit trusts and explore the market appetite for these products.
 Describe the nature and properties of Exchange Trade Funds (ETFs).
 Discuss the characteristics of Real Estate Investment Trusts (REITs).
 Explain at a high level how Sharia law pertains to investments.
 Target markets Draw comparisons of Direct, Platform and Institutional clients including the application of mandates where applicable.
 Examine the channels of investment e.g. intermediary, direct, LISP.
 Discuss the challenges to get new clients and growing the market.
-Fund structure Define and explore the terms of a Mandate (fund objective, investment universe, benchmark).
+Define and explore the terms of a Mandate (fund objective, investment) universe, benchmark).
 Show the relationships between a management company "Manco" and the funds it manages.
-Investigate investment philosophies and strategies per product type.
+Fund structure Investigate investment philosophies and strategies per product type.
 Debate the Investments Limits that investment managers have to adhere to.
 Explore the difference between the cash held in an investment bank account and that held in the Manco bank account.